ericrommel/python_test_automation_book/topics/03_file_handling_and_regex/main_file_handling_and_regex.md

-# Week 3: File Handling and Regular Expressions in Testing
+# Topic 3: File Handling and Regular Expressions in Testing

 ## Introduction